Jinwen-XU/colorist/README.md

 # `colorist` bundle: write you documents in a colorful way

-> **New documentations are being written and are expected to be completed by the end of 2023.
-In the meantime, only the core code would be included in TeX Live 2023 coming this April (old documentations have been removed from the distribution).**
+> **New documentations are still being written.
+For now, only the core code is included in TeX Live 2023 (old documentations have been removed from the distribution).**

 ## Introduction